pragnyanramtha/lecture/step 3  - Reward.md

 understand what you have done, seek out what you have achieved.

-and then you will truly understand how you have grown. every time you face a problem you are struggling against , you don't need to start from the bottom, use what you have learnt in your life , and solve the problems
+and then you will truly understand how you have grown. every time you face a problem you are struggling against , you don't need to start from the bottom, use what you have learnt in your life , and solve the problems.

+for this to be possible, you need to know who exactly you are, who are you ? what are your abilities, what are your skills, how can you use them to your advantage, what is your limits, how do you break them?

-get absorbed in the problem,
+get absorbed in the moment,
 know your abilities precisely, control your abilities to their at most potential, then challenge yourself to the toughest and hardest thing you can do.